 For these cases, there are plenty of other advertising networks available that you could try instead.

-Three alternatives to Google Adsense…
+A bunch of alternatives to Google Adsense…

 - Mediavine – You need 25,000 sessions a month to apply minimum.
 This is who I’m with right now and they pay way, way better than Adsense.